vystrcild/llm-dataset-processor/README.md

 {{text}}
 ```

+## Skip items if one or more {{field}} are empty
+In case that one or more fields are empty, prompt is still sent to LLM and could generate unintended response.
+To prevent this, you can enable this option.

 ## Which model to choose & Pricing
 For cost-effective processing, we recommend to use `GPT-4o-mini` and `Claude 3.5 Haiku`.
 For higher quality results, we recommend to use `GPT-4o` and `Claude 3.5 Sonnet`.